PietroLoparco/YouTube_Music_Downloader/README.md

 ## How set up the downloader
 * install python
 * install correct library with pip
-* create your own list.txt file where you put the links to download, and replace the PATH variable.
+* create your own list.txt file where you put the links to download, and replace the PATH variable. (list.txt must be in the same folder as index.py)
 * (The link format must be: https://youtu.be/..., it is very important that the link begins with http/https otherwise it may not work)

 ## Now compile and run